arrow_upward

 For the most part, the solar obligation for parking spaces applies to newly built, open parking areas with at least 35 to 100 parking spaces (depending on the federal state).
 The parking space must also be suitable for solar use.
 The suitability is regulated differently depending on the federal state.
 If these requirements are met, a photovoltaic system must be installed.
 Depending on the federal state, the installation of a solar thermal system is permitted as an alternative.
 The use of external surfaces of buildings and areas in the direct vicinity is also possible instead of installing photovoltaic modules above the parking area.

-In the following, the regulations of the individual federal states with solar obligation are explained.
+The regulations of the individual federal states with solar obligations are explained below.

 Compulsory solar energy in Baden-Württemberg

-In Baden-Württemberg, the further development of the Climate Protection Act stipulated a solar obligation from 1 January 2022.
-All newly built, open parking spaces with more than 35 parking spaces for which the building application was submitted from 1 January 2022 must be equipped with a photovoltaic system above the parking space area.
-The parking space must be suitable for solar use for this purpose.
-Baden-Württemberg lays down clear conditions for suitability: parking spaces are suitable for solar use if they are intended only for passenger cars, if the parking space surface does not slope more than 10 degrees and if at least four parking spaces are arranged next to each other.
-If these requirements are met, it is obligatory to equip at least 60 percent of the parking space area with photovoltaic modules.
-It is also possible to install the photovoltaic system on an external surface of a new building standing in the direct vicinity.
-An exception to the solar obligation applies to parking spaces directly along carriageways of public roads.
-Further information: Baden-Württemberg Climate Protection Act
+In Baden-Württemberg, a solar obligation was introduced with the further development of the Climate Protection Act from January 1, 2022.
+All newly built, open parking lots with more than 35 parking spaces for which the building application was submitted after this date must be equipped with a photovoltaic system above the parking area.
+The parking area must be suitable for solar use.
+Baden-Württemberg has established clear criteria for this: parking lots that are intended exclusively for passenger cars, whose surface is not inclined by more than ten degrees, and where at least four parking spaces are arranged next to each other are suitable.
+If these requirements are met, at least 60 percent of the parking space area must be covered with photovoltaic modules.
+Alternatively, the PV system can also be installed on the exterior surface of a new building in the immediate vicinity.
+An exception applies to parking spaces located directly along public roads.

 Compulsory solar energy in North Rhine-Westphalia